-As noted under "Securities Authorized for Issuance Under Equity Compensation Plans" the Corporation adopted the Plan which the Corporation's shareholders approved in June 2004 and subsequently reapproved annually until amended in 2009 and ratified on June 17, 2010.
-The Plan was then reapproved annually by the shareholders, most recently on July 31, 2020.
+As noted under "Securities Authorized for Issuance Under Equity Compensation Plans" the Corporation adopted the Plan which the Corporation's shareholders approved on June 23, 2004 and subsequently reapproved annually until amended on May 27, 2009 and ratified on June 17, 2010.
+The Plan was then reapproved annually by the shareholders, most recently on May 27, 2021.
 See "Securities Authorized for Issuance Under Equity Compensation Plans" for the terms and conditions governing the Plan.